 What type of Camping?

-Remote/Primitive camping will require you haul everything you need in with you.
+Remote/Primitive beach camping will require you haul everything you need in with you.
 From sleeping arrangement to cooking gear, along with water and some type of lighting source, either lanterns or a generator.
 The logistics are more difficult, but your mobility and camping options are greater.
 The new rooftop tents are showing up on the beach as they are gaining in popularity.

 Planning and Preparation